Difference-in-differences with stochastic policy shifts of a continuous treatment: Simulation

 In both scenarios the sample size was set to $n = 5000$ and $1000$ simulation datasets were generated.
-The proposed cross-fit estimator $\hat \psi^{\mathrm{CF}}$ with $K=5$ folds was used to estimate the exponential tilt estimand $\Psi^{\mathrm{CPT, tilt}}(\mathbb{P})$ with increments $\delta = (-10,-9,\dots,10)$.
-The outcome regression and dichotomized propensity score nuisance functions were estimated using BART and the generalized propensity score was estimated using the kernel-transformed outcome regression method with linear models as discussed in Section \ref{sec:estimation}.
+The proposed cross-fit estimator $\hat \psi^{\mathrm{CF}}$ with $K=5$ folds was used to estimate $\Psi^{\mathrm{tilt}}(\mathbb{P})$ with increments $\delta = (-10,-9,\dots,10)$.
+The conditional mean $\mu(A,\boldX)$ and dichotomized propensity score $\pi_{A>0}(\boldX)$ were estimated using BART, generalized linear models (GLMs) with maximum likelihood estimation, and an oracle estimator equal to the true nuisance functions.
+In all cases, the generalized propensity score $\pi_D(\boldX)$ was estimated using the kernel-transformed conditional mean method with linear models as discussed in Section \ref{sec:estimation}.

 The results are presented in Figure \ref{fig:sim-ests} where the grey lines represent estimates for each simulated dataset, the blue line is the average of the grey lines, and the red line represents the true target parameter.
-In Scenario 1 there is negligible average bias for all values of $\delta$ while in Scenario 2 there is some bias for larger values of $\delta$.
-Since in Scenario 2 the dose distribution is left-skewed, higher values of $\delta$ represent an extrapolation into a low density region.
-In other words, large $\delta$ implies a counterfactual treatment scenario for which there is sparse data.
-Thus, it is not surprising that the finite sample performance degrades as $\delta$ increases.
+In both scenarios there was negligible average bias for all values of $\delta$ when BART was used to estimate $\mu(A,\boldX)$ and $\pi_{A>0}(\boldX)$, and performance matched that of the oracle estimator.
+However, when mis-specified GLMs were used to model the nuisance functions, there was substantial bias.
 Figure \ref{fig:sim-cov} displays the empirical coverage rate of Wald-like 95\% confidence intervals for each $\delta$ for both scenarios.
-Similar to the point estimates, coverage was approximately nominal for all values of $\delta$ in Scenario 1.
-In Scenario 2, coverage was also nearly nominal for all $\delta$ values except the large $\delta$.
+Similar to the point estimates, using BART (or oracle estimators) to estimate $\mu(A,\boldX)$ and $\pi_{A>0}(\boldX)$ resulted in approximately nominal coverage for all values of $\delta$.
+Due to the bias, using GLM estimators resulted in poor coverage.
+A table with summary statistics of the simulation results is presented in the Appendix.